-All electronic media students learn basic and more advanced techniques and disciplines of pre-production, studio and field production, and post-production, especially digital audio and video editing.
+All electronic media students learn basic and more advanced techniques and disciplines of pre-production, studio and field production, post-production and program delivery for broadcast, cable, satellite and online.

-Students who study Radio-Television prepare for a broad spectrum of opportunities in traditional broadcasting, corporate video and cable television, and multi-media.
+Students who study Radio-Television producing, prepare for a broad spectrum of opportunities in traditional broadcasting, corporate video, cable and satellite television, and multimedia production and distribution.

 Electronic Media students help operate 94.1 “The Dog” KDRA-LP heard in Des Moines and worldwide on the Web.
 First-semester students may host a program following some basic training.

 Students produce programs for the The College Channel, seen across greater Des Moines.
 Senior capstone students produce DrakeLINE, a weekly newscast for cable and Internet, every spring semester.